axel-lois/nextjs-prisma-poc/assumptions.md

 - **TanStack Query**: For data fetching, caching, and state management.
 - **TypeScript**: For type safety and improved developer experience.

+## Offline Support

+The application provides offline support for creating, updating, and deleting posts.
+This is achieved using a combination of a custom offline queue and TanStack Query's `persistQueryClient`.

-### Offline Feature
+### Offline Queue

-The application is designed to work offline.
-When the user is offline, all create, update, and delete operations are queued locally using localStorage.
-When the user comes back online, the queued operations are sent to the server.
+The offline queue is implemented in `lib/offline.ts` and `hooks/useOfflineQueue.ts`.
+When the user is offline, any mutations (create, update, delete) are added to a queue in localStorage.
+When the user comes back online, the queue is processed and the mutations are sent to the server.

+### TanStack Query with Persistence

+TanStack Query is used to cache the data from the server.
+The `persistQueryClient` functionality is used to persist the query cache to localStorage.
+This allows the application to display the cached data when the user is offline.

+The query client is configured in `app/providers.tsx` with a `staleTime` of 1 hour and a `gcTime` of 24 hours.
+This means that the data will be considered fresh for 1 hour, and will be garbage collected after 24 hours.

 ### State Management
 - **TanStack Query**: Is the single source of truth for all server-state.
 It handles data fetching, caching, and synchronization.